Being a Total Badass; Empowerment starts with us!

 I research the topic of power.
 Why?
 Because I care about social justice; especially in view of global power imbalances.
 In order to change current power dynamics, we need to first understand power; however, there are many people, who shy away from this topic.

-Why is that?
-A mistake many people make when looking at power as a dynamic is to label it as something outside of themselves and most of the time also something negative.
-They assess their surroundings and analyse how people and institutions relate towards them without considering their own role within the system.
+A mistake many people make when looking at power as a dynamic is to label it as something outside of themselves.
+And most of the time also something negative.
+They assess their surroundings and analyse how people and institutions relate to them.
+Also, without considering their own role within the system.

 Empowerment is a trendy word.
 Everyone nowadays wants to empower others.
 But I urge you to take a step back and look at yourself: Are you empowered?
 How powerful are you?

 “Empowerment” in essence is a concept that cannot be done towards another.
 Think about it: The very moment you “give someone power” (which oftentimes equates to you giving someone something: advice, resources…) you subtly and indirectly confirm their own powerlessness and in a sublime way reinforce the idea that they have to be “given” power.
 In essence, you are strengthening the status quo disempowering the individual.